What it is

 Why it matters

-Almost every relationship needs a container, some place where two people keep ending up at the same time.
+Almost every relationship needs a container, some place where two people keep ending up at the same time without arranging it.
 Home is invitation-only and work friendships tend to stay at work, so third places do most of the real work of turning strangers into familiar faces and familiar faces into friends.
-They're also one of the last places you regularly encounter people who aren't like you, which neither your living room nor your feed will do.
-When a third place closes or moves online, the neighborhood loses the room where community used to happen without anyone having to plan it.
+They're also one of the last places you regularly encounter people who aren't like you, across age, job, and background, which neither your living room nor your feed will ever do; your feed is built to do the opposite.

 What to practice